Whitewater

 Event Directions:

-Those coming from the eastern GAT will take HWY 48 north to HWY 12.
+Those coming from the eastern GTA will take HWY 48 north to HWY 12.
 Then north on 12 to just past the village of Brechin, where you exit right onto HWY 169.
 Follow HWY 169 north for about 10 minutes to where the Black River goes under the highway.

-Those coming from the west GTA will go north on HWY 400 to Barrie, and then continue north on HWY 11 to the exit for Washago at the north end of Lake Couchiching.
+Those coming from the western GTA will go north on HWY 400 to Barrie, and then continue north on HWY 11 to the exit for Washago at the north end of Lake Couchiching.
 Exit right onto HWY 169 and follow it south to the river.

 We put in on the northwest side of the bridge.
 Then, we do a quick 5 minute car shuttle to the bridge at the first concession road to the west.